 If you need a cheap truck, you’ve come to the right place.
-Here, we highlight eight good used pickups under $5,000.
+Here, we highlight eight cheap trucks for sale under $5,000.
 Given that most trucks in this price range will come with some miles on the odometer — not to mention the abuse that trucks typically endure — we’d recommend a pre-purchase inspection prior to taking ownership.

 2004-2008 Ford F-150